yaananth/ChatMock/README.md

 - Then, you can simply use the address and port as the baseURL as you require (http://127.0.0.1:8000 by default)

+Reminder: When setting a baseURL, make you sure you include /v1/ at the end of the URL (e.g http://127.0.0.1:8000/v1)

 # Examples

 ### Python